black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 73
 Now that you can evaluate mathematical expressions, you need to account for order of operations.
 Declare a highPrecedence function that takes a str parameter.

+# Step 74
+In your highPrecedence function, declare a regex variable.
+Assign it a regular expression that matches a number (including decimal numbers) followed by a * or / operator followed by another number.

+Each number, and the operator, should be in separate capture groups.

+Incorporate the regular expression you've defined into your highPrecedence function to test if the provided string str matches the pattern.
+Use the test() method on your regex variable and return the result.